shakfu/buildpy/README.md

 A python3 script to build python3 from source (currently for macos)

+## Features

-It downloads python from python.org and builds it according to 'static', 'shared', and 'framework' variations for macos.
+- Downloads the python source from python.org and builds it according to 'static', 'shared', and 'framework' variations for macos.

+- Provides an option to patch the python source to specialize build

 It should be straightforward for windows builds as well ultimately.